-Centre to probe illegal coal mining in Assam
+Assam: Centre to probe illegal coal mining

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-MP Gogoi also raised concerns about the illegal coal mining activities in Assam, particularly in the Karbi Anglong and Dima Hasao districts, which have seen the highest deforestation rates.
+MP also raised concerns about the illegal coal mining activities in Assam, particularly in the Karbi Anglong and Dima Hasao districts, which have seen the highest deforestation rates.

 Moreover, MP urged the State government to follow the practice of environmental guidelines and called for the formation of a Central investigation team to probe the role of district forest officers in the destruction of Assam’s forests,” the release said.